What is Exempt development

-During this devasting bushfire season, many people within NSW have lost their home or business.
+During this devastating bushfire season, many people within NSW have lost their home or business.

 Residents and businesses will be making decisions in the coming weeks and months about how to rebuild.

-The Department of Planning, Industry and Environment has been assisting bushfire impacted councils and communities across the state to provide support throughout the rebuilding process.
+The Department of Planning and Environment has been assisting bushfire impacted councils and communities across the state to provide support throughout the rebuilding process.